US Department of Labor files suit to force Houston-area owner, operator of homes for people with special needs to pay overtime wages, damages

 News Release

 Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.
-Employers and workers can call division staff confidentially with questions, regardless of immigration status, and the division can speak with callers in more than 200 languages through the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
-Download the agency’s free Timesheet App for Android and iOS devices, available in English and Spanish, to help track work hours and pay.
+Download the agency’s new Timesheet App for iOS and Android devices – available in English and Spanish – to ensure hours and pay are accurate.

 Agency